sjauijn/kavita-HAOS/DOCS.md

 # Kavita — Home Assistant app

-I maintain this app, along with my other Home Assistant apps, solely for my own use.
-As long as I'm actively using them myself, I'll continue developing and updating them; otherwise, support for apps I no longer need will be discontinued.
+I maintain this app, along my other apps and custom integrations for the Home Assistant, solely for my own use.
+As long as I'm actively using them myself, I'll continue developing and updating them; otherwise, support for apps and(or) custom integrations I no longer need will be discontinued.

 ## Quick Start